averyhiebert/groundstation/readme.md

-# UVic Rocketry Ground Station Software (Work-In-Progress)
+# UVic Rocketry Ground Station Software (Proof-of-Concept)
+This readme describes basic setup information.
+For a more in-depth description of the system, see the `documentation` directory.

+This software was succesfully used to recover two rockets flown by the University of Victoria at the Spaceport America Cup in 2017.
+That being said, this is only intended to be a proof-of-concept, preceding work on a more professionaly-designed finished program.

 ## OS & Hardware Recommendations: